-This is beneficial if you're working on multiple paintings.
+This is beneficial, especially if you're working on multiple diamond paintings.

 All About Diamond Paintings

-Whether you're new to diamond paintings or not, you should be able to answer the question, what is diamond painting after reading this article.
+Whether you're new to painting with diamonds or not, you should be able to answer the question, what is diamond painting after reading this article.

 Are you ready to get started on your new diamond painting?

 Check out the variety of different diamond paintings you can order today.

 Got any comments or suggestions?
 We’d love to hear from you.